gooseberry/gooseberry.github.io/_games/quake.md

 ## Running the Game

 The installation script creates application icons in the Chrome Launcher.
 You can find a shortcut for Quake, and both the map packs under the *Linux apps* folder in the Launcher.

+## Post Insall Clean-up

+The script will delete all temporary folders it creates during the installation process.
+You can delete both the script and the Quake GOG installer from your Linux files as these are not need to run the game.

 ## Known Issues